esammahdi/Processing/Terrain Generator/README.md

 License
 -------

-This program is distributed under the terms of the [Creative Commons 1.0 Universal license (CC0)](https://creativecommons.org/publicdomain/zero/1.0/).
+This program is distributed under the terms of the [Creative Commons BY 4.0 license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 The license applies to this file and other files in the [GitHub repository](https://github.com/esammahdi/Processing/edit/main/Terrain%20Generator/) hosting this file.

 Authors and history